 Man I loved this band.
 The Wonder Stuff released a flurry of absurdly good singles (what seemed like every 6 weeks) throughout the first half of the 1990’s.
 It’s like they were singlehandedly keeping the home grown indie rock scene alive while Britpop and Shoegaze were getting themselves organised.

 The Stuffies made many a vital EP and the odd decent album leading up to (the LP that would break them) Construction For The Modern Idiot.
 This time they had made a five star album, but it was a heavier angrier and more pessimistic affair than their breakthrough record Never Loved Elvis and all the songs they’d built their reputation on.
+So the Top Of The Pops crowd didn’t know what to do with them.

 Every track on CFMI is as vital as the other in the playing order, in their tunefulness and in the range, from the cacophonous opener Change Every Lightbulb to the mournful closer Sing The Absurd.